levitsky/pyteomics/doc/source/achrom.rst

 The standard additive model allows a couple of improvements.
-Firstly, an explicit dependency on the length of a peptide may be introduced by multiplying the retention time by :math:`(1.0 + m * log(L))`, where L is the number of amino acid residues in a peptide and m is the length correction parameter, typically ~ -0.2.
+Firstly, an explicit dependency on the length of a peptide may be introduced by multiplying the retention time by :math:`(1.0 + m * log(L))`, where L is the number of amino acid residues in the peptide and m is the length correction parameter, typically ~ -0.2.

 The value of the length correction parameter is set at the calibration and stored along with the retention coefficients.
 By default, length correction is enabled in